AngeloStavrow/angelostavrow.com/content/post/annual-review-2018.md

 tags: ['review', 'progress']
 ---

-We're coming to the end of the year, a time when I can’t help but look back at how the year went and reflect on my wins, losses, and lessons learned.
-I set some [goals for 2018](/post/twelve-for-2018/) at the beginning of the year; I’m somehow not surprised that I failed to meet most of them.
+We're coming to the end of the year, a time when I can’t help but look back at how the year went and reflect on my wins, losses, and lessons learned.<!--more--> I set some [goals for 2018](/post/twelve-for-2018/) at the beginning of the year; I’m somehow not surprised that I failed to meet most of them.

 ## What went well?